Earthquakes on May 15, 2026

 8.5 km---✓ ReviewedUSGS →

-A magnitude 2.1 earthquake was recorded 41 km NW of Toyah, Texas on May 15, 2026 at 22:56 UTC.
-This was a shallow crustal earthquake, focused at 8.5 km depth.
+At 22:56 UTC on May 15, 2026, a magnitude 2.1 tremor occurred 41 km NW of Toyah, Texas.
+The hypocenter lay at 8.5 km, placing this in the shallow crustal category.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 31.552°, -104.132°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 31.552°N, -104.132°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-15 22:39:30 UTC